jadecobra/python_tdd_exercises/source/how_to/index.rst

 ----

-Here's the code in the chapters
+Here is the code you will have at the end of the above chapters

 * :ref:`makePythonTdd.sh`
 * :ref:`makePythonTdd.ps1`